renyouseph/backupscript/README.md

 ### Configure

 ```
-Replace the value of SOURCES with the absolute path od directories which required to add to tar
+Replace the value of SOURCES with the absolute path of directories which required to add to tar
 We can use compression methods like gz,bz2 as per the requirement,
   >> tarFilename,'w:gz'
   >> tarFilename,'w:bz2'